How Many Times a Day Should You Eat?

 So eating more, but smaller meals throughout the day is right for everyone then?

-Finally, there are some people that may only be able to start losing weight if they fast, or skip meals entirely.
-The temptation to keep eating once started, is so strong that only by taking food completely away (for limited periods of time) can weight loss begin.
+Finally, some people may only be able to start losing weight if they fast, or skip meals entirely.
+The temptation to keep eating once started, is so strong that only by taking food completely away (for limited periods) can weight-loss begin.
 You can learn more about fasting here.

 Ultimately you need to choose a program that works for you.

 People who are already lean or at a desirable weight, may want to consider eating more meals combined with a strength training program to build more muscle.